Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Proof of Results in Section

 \end{fact}

-The following lemma states that on RBAS MDPs, in each time step, the optimal solution $\piail$ must take the expert action on certain good state with a positive probability. \begin{lem} For any tabular and episodic MDP satisfying \cref{asmp:reset_cliff}, suppose that $\piail$ is an optimal solution of \eqref{eq:ail}.
-Then $\forall h \in [H]$, $\exists s \in \goodS$ such that $\piail_h (a^{1} |s) > 0$. \end{lem}
+The following lemma states that on RBAS MDPs, in each time step, the optimal solution $\piail$ must take the expert action on certain good state with a positive probability. \begin{lem} For any tabular and episodic MDP satisfying \cref{asmp:reset_cliff}, suppose that $\piail$ is an optimal solution to the state-action distribution matching problem \eqref{eq:ail}.
+Then for all $h \in [H]$, there exists a state $s \in \goodS$ such that $\piail_h (a^{1} |s) > 0$.
+Consequently, we have $d^{\piail}_h(s) > 0$ for all $ h \in [H]$ and $s \in \goodS$. \end{lem}